Last Updated on September 21, 2020

 #Winning At Black Friday

-So what does winning Black Friday look like?
+What does winning at Black Friday look like?

 Usually all that’s talked about is #1.
 Overall sales.

 Sometimes #2 is mentioned, the overall number of new customers.
-Ignoring that customers that come in on a heavy discount might not be the very best ones.
+Ignoring that these customers that come in on a heavy discount might not be the very best customers in the long run.

 But that’s where it stops.
-Granted online stores making killer profits won’t be (and shouldn’t be) shouting from the rooftops.
-But profit and customer lifte time value is what it is ultimately all about for most of us.
+Granted, online stores that make killer profits won’t be (and shouldn’t be) shouting from the rooftops.
+But profit and customer life time value is where the real wins are to be had.

 In private conversations with clients, or with fellow ecommerce experts, these things do come up.